Free Car Insurance Comparison

 However, one thing is most certainly clear:

-Driving while high impairs several psychomotor skills and cognitive functions.
+Driving while high impairs several psychomotor skills and cognitive functions as shown in the graphic below.

 Andrew Kukawka, Founder and CEO of a company that developed the cognitive impairment detection app called Otorize, explains it this way: